Sunday, May 20, 2012

 #370 - Bob Watson

 Bob Watson was a product of Los Angeles and Fremont High School.
 Like just about every other black guy in this set from LA he played for Chet Brewer's team helping to raise his profile a bit.
 A Dodger fan while growing up, Bob met with the team through local scout Tommy Lasorda when he graduated high school but the team suggested he go to college before shooting for an MLB career.
 He followed their advice and attended Los Angeles Harbor College for a year where he played ball.
 In '65 he signed with the Astros as a free agent and then got things rolling with two seasons of Single A ball in which he hit .285 and .302 with some decent power.
 Both seasons he played behind the plate, his main position until then.
 He got an at bat in Houston late the second year, grounding out against Claude Osteen of his favorite Dodgers.
 He spent most of '67 split between Double A - where he was an all-star - and Triple A, batting a combined .275 with 19 homers and 75 RBI's.
 That year he began playing other positions, primarily first and the outfield.
 He also got a few more at bats up top.
 In '68 a hot start in Triple A - .395 with five homers and 16 RBI's in 20 games - moved him upstairs for his rookie season where he got some decent outfield time before breaking his ankle.
-That meant a '69 of rehab back in the minors - and at catcher - where after some pedestrian numbers in Double A he hit over .400 at Triple A with 48 RBI's in 223 at bats to earn a call-up for good.
+That meant a '69 of rehab back in the minors - and at catcher - where after some pedestrian numbers in Double A he hit over .400 at Triple A with 48 RBI's in 223 at bats to earn a permanent MLB residence..

 When Watson finally came up for good in '70 both the outfield and first base were pretty full.
 Since Cesar Cedeno took over as the new guy in the former spot, Bob initially vied with John Mayberry for back-up time at first behind Joe Pepitone.
 But in mid-season Watson went on a pretty good tear, Pepitone got sent to the Cubs, and Bob took over first base.
 He finished with some pretty good numbers.
 In '71 the Astros got a new shortstop in rookie Roger Metzger so incumbent Denis Menke got moved to the corners and Bob spent a bunch of time in the outfield where he would stay most of his time the next three seasons as in '72 Houston picked up Lee May in its big trade with the Reds.
 Bob ramped up his stats significantly in '72 and then in '73 added a .402 OBA to his posted numbers.
 In '74 some nagging hamstring issues pulled his power numbers down a bit.
 He bounced pretty well in '75 by hitting .324 with 85 RBI's and also made the record books as the scorer of baseball's millionth run (although that was later disputed).
 He also made his second All-Star team and moved back to first bas as the regular guy following May's trade to Baltimore.
 In '76 and '77 Bob knocked in over 100 runners each season, peaking power-wise the latter year when he hit 22 homers with 110 RBI's while hitting .289.
 In '78 he put up the same average but like in '74 his power contracted due to nagging injuries.
 After kicking off '79 with a slow start, Cedeno took over first and Bob was swapped to Boston for pitchers Bobby Sprowl and Pete Ladd.